Deval Patrick: Higher education career

+co-director of the Center for Public Leadership from 2022 to 2024.

 Governor of Massachusetts

 Patrick with future Supreme Court associate justice Elena Kagan at the Harvard Law School, in 2008.

 Having been elected in 2006, Patrick took office as governor on January 4, 2007 and served two terms, leaving office on January 8, 2015, having not sought reelection to a third term.

 Before taking office, Patrick assembled a transition team headed by lawyer Michael Angelini, bank executive Ronald Homer, and Weld administration economic affairs secretary Gloria Cordes Larson.
 In his first meetings with the legislative leadership, he proposed his first action would be to hire 1,000 new police officers and to expand full-day kindergarten statewide.

 Breaking with the tradition of being inaugurated in the House Chamber of the Massachusetts State House, Patrick and Murray took their oaths of office, and Patrick delivered his inaugural address, outdoors on the West Portico of the State House facing Boston Common.

 Doing this allowed a larger part of the public to witness the event, and was intended to signal a more open, transparent, and accessible government.
 In honor of his heritage, he took his oath of office on the Mendi Bible, which was given to then-Congressman John Quincy Adams by the freed American slaves from the ship La Amistad.

 A series of regional inaugural balls, seven in total, were held to bring the inauguration to the citizens of the Commonwealth.
 The celebrations took place in Cape Cod, Worcester, Dartmouth, Pittsfield, Springfield, and Boston.